ethereum-optimism/superchain-ops/tasks/conduit/001-upgrade-04/README.md

 The proposal should be treated as the source of truth and used by the multisig signers to verify the correctness of the onchain operations.

+The playbook can be used for the following chains:
+- Lyra Mainnet, chain ID 957
+- Mode Mainnet, chain ID 34443
+- Orderly Mainnet, chain ID 291

+## Setup

+If you have not run through a playbook in this repository before, please read through the root [README](../../../README.md) to get an understanding of the directory structure and how to install the necessary tools.

 ## Approving the transaction